lvgl/lvgl/docs/details/integration/driver/display/fbdev.rst

 Default resolution issue
 ^^^^^^^^^^^^^^^^^^^^^^^^

-When the Linux kernel is loaded, it initializes various subsystems, including the framebuffer subsystem.
-The kernel detects the connected devices during the boot process.
-If an HDMI display is connected, the kernel recognizes it through the HDMI interface.
-The kernel allocates a framebuffer, which is a portion of RAM used to hold the image data for the display.
-This memory is used to store pixel data for rendering.
-With some screens, a bad resolution can be set while configuring fbdev, resulting in having a bad resolution (visible and virtual).
-This happens when screen and the board are connected with the HDMI, but the screen is not powered yet.
-Then if the board is powered up, the system will boot, and if the screen is then powered up, it can happen that the fbdev resolution is bad.
+When the Linux kernel initializes, it sets up subsystems like the framebuffer (fbdev) to manage display output.
+If an HDMI display is connected, the kernel detects it and allocates a portion of RAM as the framebuffer, which holds the pixel data for rendering images.

+However, a common issue arises when the display is not powered on during the boot process.
+If the board is powered on before the screen, the kernel may incorrectly configure the framebuffer resolution.
+As a result, both the visible and virtual resolutions can be incorrect, leading to display problems.

+This issue often occurs with HDMI connections where the display is powered up after the system has already booted.

 .. code-block::

-	fbset -fb /dev/fb0 # To check the resolution of fbdev
+	fbset -fb /dev/fb0